flinker-app/docsfx/docs/share-app-setup.md

 ![Foto](/_media/select-authority-levels.png)

-### 4.3 Upload Template File to Share App
+### 4.3 Upload Template File to Protect app

-Upload the template file to the Share App, review the preview and save it.
+Upload the template file to the Protect app, review the preview and save it.
 ![Foto](/_media/upload-the-permission-template.png)

 You have now setup all permissions successfully!